Four reasons why traditional conferences are obsolete

 NBC isn’t doing what its viewers want.
 It’s doing what it wants, to satisfy its legacy business model.
 A model that is becoming more and more out of touch with what consumers—who supply the eyeballs for advertisers—want.

 When NBC broadcast the 2000 Olympic games, online internet streaming didn’t exist.
 The company had a U.S. monopoly on placing its expensive cameras around the Olympic venues.
 Today, every spectator can bring an inexpensive decent quality videocam, stream what they can see, and tweet commentary.
-(A special law was passed to make this a criminal offense; yeah, with hundreds of thousands of spectators, that’s gonna work really well.)
+(A special law was passed to make this a criminal offense.
+Yeah, with hundreds of thousands of spectators, that’s gonna work really well.)
 Twelve years ago, NBC could decide how to package its coverage and get away with it because there was no alternative.
 Today, using the same model leads to widespread complaints and increasing defection from their content.

 When spectators at an Olympic event can provide better live coverage than a $30 billion company, that company had better watch out.

 Today, the old model of providing canned content at a conference has become archaic.
-People no longer want to be passive spectators; they want live opportunities to connect with and be part of what’s going on.
-There are plenty of alternatives for broadcast content now; they don’t need to attend a face-to-face event any more to access this style of content whenever and wherever they want it.
+People no longer want to be passive spectators.
+They want live opportunities to connect with and be part of what’s going on.
+There are plenty of alternatives for broadcast content now; they don’t need to attend a face-to-face event anymore to access this style of content whenever and wherever they want it.

-When your conference competition can provide a real time, interactive, and relevant conference experience to attendees, a large majority will choose them over a traditional, broadcast-heavy event, no matter how slick the production values.
+When your conference competition can provide a real-time, interactive, and relevant conference experience to attendees, a large majority will choose them over a traditional, broadcast-heavy event, no matter how slick the production values.
 If you’re still serving up the latter, you’d better watch out.

 Fifteen hundred years of broadcast learning